 Approved - Appealing students will be notified via Columbia State email if their appeal is approved.
 If assigned a SAP Improvement Plan, the student must adhere to the plan.
 The student's SAP will be reviewed again at the end of the next semester.

-Denied - Students whose appeals are denied will receive notification via Columbia State email.
-Because financial aid eligibility will be suspended, students must use other financial payment resources for the next enrollment semester.
-When the students again meet the Satisfactory Academic Progress Standards, they may appeal for financial aid to be reinstated by following Step 3.
+Denied - If a student's appeal is denied, he/she will receive notification via Columbia State email; the student's financial aid eligibility will be suspended, and the student must use other financial payment resources for the next enrollment semester.
+When the student again meets the Satisfactory Academic Progress Standards, he/she may appeal for financial aid to be reinstated following Step 3.

 The Records Office monitors Academic Standing at the end of each semester.
 The Financial Aid Office monitors Satisfactory Academic Progress also at the end of each semester.
 These are separate processes.
 Decisions of these appeals are independent of each other.